hibbertda/SecurityComplianceCenter/Data Loss Prevention/README.md

 Create-DLPDemo.ps1
 ```

-When the script is completed you will be provided with the DEMO string **Find Me 123456789**.
+When the script is completed you will be provided with the DEMO string **" Find Me 123456789 "**.

 ![alt text](https://github.com/hibbertda/SecurityComplianceCenter/blob/master/Data%20Loss%20Prevention/content/Script_Done.PNG "Script done!")